 Another strong current comes from Marxism.
 In many ways, Marxist social ontologies branch out of the liberal picture.
-Marxism, at least in most of its variants, is equally humanist: the world is divided into human beings and nonhuman things that are at our command.
+Marxism, at least in most of its variants, is equally humanist: the world is divided into human beings and non-human things that are at our command.
 It is just as focused on economic production, and on a universalist view of human nature: humans have the same basic needs and interests, above all economic "interests" realised through material things.
 But pursuing our interests doesn't lead us to form one big happy society; instead, we are grouped into opposing classes.
 Both conservatism and liberalism tend to emphasise social peace.
 In one, stability comes from a god-given social order; in the other, from universal consent.
 Of course there is always also war.
 Holy war against the heretics, infidels, barbarians, and all who threaten social order.
-War in the name of progress against reactionaries, savages, terrorists, and other empires (also studied by James Scott); many nomadic desert tribes; the vagabonds, wanderers and itinerants always feared by state power; down to recent counter-cultures, hippies or new age travellers.
+War in the name of progress against reactionaries, savages, terrorists, and all who refuse the universal peace of the market and democracy.
+War is a state of exception from the peaceful equilibrium - though somehow the exception becomes permanent, there are always more barbarians at the gates.